Looking after your awning

 If you have invested time and money in finding an awning for your caravan or motorhome you'll want it to last.
-This Datasheet gives some pointers to help make sure it provides the best accommodation for as long as possible, assuming you're prepared to put in a little time and effort.
+This guide gives some pointers to help make sure it provides the best accommodation for as long as possible, assuming you're prepared to put in a little time and effort.

 If you look after your awning it should provide you with many years of holiday memories - and you can start at the campsite.
 Before unpacking your awning, check the ground for stones, old pegs or anything else that might damage it or the groundsheet (if you're using one).